carmonalab/ProjecTILs/README.md

 Find a step-by-step tutorial for `ProjecTILs` at: [ProjecTILs tutorial](https://carmonalab.github.io/ProjecTILs/tutorial.html)

-To run the code of the tutorial on your machine, download the demo repository: [ProjecTILs tutorial repo](https://gitlab.unil.ch/carmona/ProjecTILs.demo) or obtain a Docker image (TODO) with all dependencies pre-installed.
+To run the code of the tutorial on your machine, download the demo repository: [ProjecTILs tutorial repo](https://gitlab.unil.ch/carmona/ProjecTILs.demo) or obtain a [Docker image](https://hub.docker.com/repository/docker/mandrea1/projectils_demo) with all dependencies pre-installed.

 ### Documentation